tc39/notes/es8/2017-11/nov-28.md

 DH: It feels like sometimes a spec is trailing reality, not leading it.
 We can just go away to implementations and after studying what the implementation details are we can spec it.
 I feel from the room we have a consensus of wanting something in spec but not knowing enough about the problem.

-AKN: Agreed that the race cases may be fatal to having normative language around this.
+AK: Agreed that the race cases may be fatal to having normative language around this.

 BFS: This feels right.